cragis/McP/instructions/awaken.md

 ### Test axes

-1. Navigate to move x-axis by 10 mm steps (Prepare/Move axis/Move X/Move 10mm).
+1. Navigate to move x-axis by 10 mm steps (Motion/Move axis/Move X/Move 10mm).
 1. Turn the knob one click clockwise.
 Hand (hotend assembly) should move 10 mm right.
 1. Turn the knob one click counterclockwise.
 Hand should move back to where it started.
 1. Do the same steps for the y-axis.
-Bed (belly) should move forward and backward instead.
+Bed (belly) should move forward then backward instead.
 1. Do the same steps for the z-axis.
-Hand should move up and down.
+Hand should move up then down.

 ### Test endstops

 1. Find "Auto home" (Motion/Auto home) in the menus and execute it.
 1. The hand will move left first, press reset if motor doesn't stop when x-endstop is reached.
 1. Next, the bed will move backward.
 Press reset if motor doesn't stop when y-endstop is reached.
 1. Now the hand will move down.
 Prepare to press reset if the nozzle gets closer than 0.5mm to the bed.
 DO NOT LET THE NOZZLE CONTACT THE BED!
+The hand should stop moving down when the probe touches the bad.
+It may try several touches.

 ### Add Filament.
 Test heaters, thermometers, and extruder.